SkyNetRu/qalendar/README.md

 For original documentation and demo, see: https://tomosterlund.github.io/qalendar/

-Dark Or Light Mode can be defined in config
+## Changes Docs
-Otherwise will be used OS theme mode
+* Dark Or Light Mode can be defined in config Otherwise will be used OS theme mode

 ```js